Andrew Simmons: World Wrestling Entertainment

 During World Wrestling Entertainment shows held in London, England, Simmons has participated as an enhancement talent.
 Simmons was a part of WWE's 2006 tour of the United Kingdom where he worked for the company, competing on both its WWE Velocity and WWE Heat shows.
 Simmons would compete against Matt Hardy in a singles match on Velocity and teamed with Eric Schwarz to face the team of Goldust and Snitsky during Heat.

 On 15 October 2007 Birmingham, England edition of WWE Raw, Simmons competed in a few squash matches against Umaga.
 He was put through 3 types of matches by Mr. McMahon: a Street Fight, a First Blood Match, and a Steel Cage Match.
 Simmons lost all three matches.

 Irish Whip Wrestling

 In June 2008, Simmons took part in an Irish Whip Wrestling Show in the ESB Arena in Dublin where he beat Chad Collyer.

 Fightstar Sports Entertainment

 On 16 November 2010, Simmons competed in a Championship Tournament for Fightstar Sports Entertainment's vacant All-Counties Championship at the Barrington Centre in Ferndown, Dorset.
 After beating X-Con in the first round, he went on to win the title in the main event Triple Threat match that night, beating Jivin' Jay Knox and 'Iron Hulk' Karl Atlas to lift the title.

-Revolution Pro (2012-2020)
+Revolution Pro (2012–2020)

 Simmons was an active competitor and trainer for Revolution Pro Wrestling at the FWA's former training facility.
 He made his last main show RevPro match in 2014.
-His RevPro stint came to a quick end in June, 2020 after allegations about him harassing underage students came to light.
+Andy retired from wrestling in 2020 after a recurring back injury.